RBL-Checker: details on the refactorization

 In this post, you’ll learn:

-• my choice of style for writing code and tools
+- my choice about my style to write code and tools

 My use case